suxyu/archgw/docs/source/get_started/intro_to_arch.rst

 * Arch can be deployed and upgraded quickly across your infrastructure transparently without the horrid pain of deploying library upgrades in your applications.

-**Engineered with Fast LLMs:** Arch is engineered with specialized small LLMs that are designed for fast, cost-effective and accurate handling of prompts.
+**Engineered with Fast Task-Specific LLMs (TLMs):** Arch is engineered with specialized LLMs that are designed for the fast, cost-effective and accurate handling of prompts.
-These LLMs are designed to be best-in-class for critical prompt-related tasks like:
+These LLMs are designed to be best-in-class for critical tasks like:

 * **Function Calling:** Arch helps you easily personalize your applications by enabling calls to application-specific (API) operations via user prompts.
   This involves any predefined functions or APIs you want to expose to users to perform tasks, gather information, or manipulate data.